SarahBeecroft/alpaca_sarek/README.md

 Ensure all paths in your samplesheet are correct and accessible.
 Verify that the Slurm environment is properly set up.
-Check the Nextflow log files for any error messages.
+Check the Nextflow log files for any error messages (.nextflow.log)

 For further assistance, please contact our support team at support@example.com.
 ## Additional Resources